Thermal Fluid Benefits over Steam

 And if you consider the flash loss of a typical steam system (including trap losses) of 6% to 14%, blowdown loss of up to 3%, and de-aerator loss of another 2%, the difference in efficiency becomes pronounced.

-Thermal fluid systems suffer none of these losses and as a result can be up to 31% more efficient – excluding additional heater and steam generator efficiencies.
+Thermal fluid system benefits include efficiency increases of up to 31% – excluding additional heater and steam generator efficiencies.

 Unlike steam systems, most thermal fluid systems operate at atmospheric pressure and are vented to atmosphere at the expansion tank.
 Pressure in these systems is limited to the pump discharge necessary to keep the fluid in turbulent flow while overcoming piping frictional drag.
 Typical pump discharge pressures can range from 35 psi to 65 psi with somewhat higher pressures required for large systems.
 Because of safe, unpressurized operation, thermal oil systems seldom — if ever — require licensed operators.